La Rinconada, Peru: Environmental and health issues

 The town lacks plumbing and sanitation systems, and pollution from plastics and other types of trash is common due to a lack of government services.

 Hypoxia is a significant health problem due to the low air pressure at such high altitude.
 Researchers estimate that at least 25% of residents have hypoxia.

 There is also significant contamination by mercury of the drinking water and nearby glacier due to the mining practices.
 Local miners refine the ore by grinding and treating it with mercury and pressing the mass through a cloth to filter it.
 The resulting amalgam is heated to remove the mercury.
 There is only one small clinic located within the town.
 Environmentalists local to the region have been testing the rivers surrounding the mine.
 The area below the river had a very acidic pH of 4.5, whereas the Pataqueña river, upstream from the mine, had a pH of 8 – indicating pure, clean water.
-Arpita Uchiri, a miner in La Rinconada for more than 10 years, stated that "the rain in La Rinconada is acidic with mercury."
+Richard Arpita Uchiri, a miner in La Rinconada for more than 10 years, stated that "the rain in La Rinconada is acidic with mercury."
 A local farmer stated in 2022 that, "The mine settled in 2006 and by 2009 our alpacas were starting to get sick.
 I used to have 80 alpacas and 56 sheep.
 Today I am left with 10 alpacas and 10 sheep."
 River communities downstream from the Coata river that flows from Rinconada to Lake Titicaca have been impacted by heavy metals significantly, impacting the river basin which includes the town Carata and Juliaca.
 The article states "Tests conducted on members of the local Carata community in 2018 by Peru's ministry of health showed that more than 83.5 percent had traces of heavy metal in their bodies."
 Another local farmer stated that "15 kilometres of the shore is polluted with trash, dead dogs, dead cows," and that some residents have developed diseases.
 As a result of heavy metal polluted waters, much of Coata's residents have left, as the soil has become salinated and infertile, making it impossible for crop growth and raising livestock.

 The air is also contaminated with particles from mining.
-Uchiri stated that "[Miners] would enter the mine with a wet cloth that of course wasn't a good filter, and many of them in the end died of silicosis.
+Dr. Nelson Hugo Gadea Vargas, chief medical officer for La Rinconada and nearby La Ananea stated that "[Miners] would enter the mine with a wet cloth that of course wasn't a good filter, and many of them in the end died of silicosis.
 When I used to carry out post mortems around 50–60 percent of the bodies had silicosis," which is a lung disease caused by inhalation of silica dust.